Measuring progress toward AGI

 Neither of these two dates – 2028 or 2038 – should be regarded as somehow fixed or exemplary.
-Indeed, these dates regularly change, as the community of Metaculus forecasters continues to take stock of the latest news and theories about AI performance.
+Indeed, these two dates regularly change, as the community of Metaculus forecasters continues to take stock of the latest news and theories about AI performance.

 The particular value of these forecasts comes from paying attention to significant changes in the dates predicted.

 By the way, in case you’re shaking your head in disbelief at the prospect of AGI arriving as early (in various formats) as 2038 or even 2028 – in case you suspect the Metaculus community is dominated by crazed fantasists – here’s something to consider.
 It’s a brief list of examples of how a single conceptual breakthrough transformed an entire field of study, leading to progress much faster than the previous trend would have predicted:

 - Once physicists Werner Heisenberg and Erwin Schrodinger had established the basics of quantum mechanics in 1925 and 1926, a flood of new results came thick and fast in the next few years.
 Another pioneer of that subject, Paul Dirac, later referred to this period as a “golden age in theoretical physics”: “For a few years after that it was easy for any second rate student to do first rate work.”

 - Earlier, the invention of calculus by Isaac Newton and Gottfried Leibniz, and the formulation of Newton’s second law of motion (“F=ma”), had transformed the pace of progress in numerous areas of physics